fotioudim/NWC-SAFer/README.md

 -  `output_path`: The path (relative/absolute) for the output directory [default: .\output\]

 Options:
+- `--lat` `-la`: The latitude coordinate range in ascending order, given in the form of two int values (min & max)
+- `--lon` `-lo`: The longitude coordinate range in ascending order, given in the form of two int values (min & max)
 - `--format` `-f`: The output file format [default: csv]
 - `--recursive` `-r`: Watch for incoming files recursively in all the subdirectories of the specified directory
 - `--existing` `-e`: Convert pre-existing files in the specified directory